 Whether you call it alimony, spousal support, maintenance or spousal maintenance, this is where the question, "If I divorce, what am I entitled to?" gets very murky.

-What happens if your husband thinks you're entitled to nothing?
+What happens if your husband or wife thinks you're entitled to nothing?
 Or much less than you're willing to settle for?

 And neither of you is willing to budge?

 Discussions around determining alimony create the largest number of disagreements between divorcing couples.